-"Harriet Morton-'I am nearly fifteen years old. and began to work in Webster's pit when I was going in ten.
-I've always worked in Webster and Peace's. there.
-There are seven regular hurriers, who are girls. read."
+"Harriet Morton-'I am nearly fifteen years old, Sunday school." and began to work in Webster's pit when I was going in ten.
+I've always worked in Webster and Peace's to seventeen years old, of whom thirty-six attended no there.
+There are seven regular hurriers, who are girls.
 There are six boys who hurry.
 Two of us are employed at each corve both full and empty.
-When the corve is oaded, one of us is harnessed with a belt round the Waist, and a chain comes from the front of the belt, and passes betwixt our legs, and is hooked on to the "I say.
-Jonas,' said the ground balliff to one of the corve, and we go along on our hands and feet, on allcharter masters, 'there are very few children working fours I do so myself, and a little boy pushes behind.
-We wear trousers always as when you saw us'-(J. C. amount of crime and misery existed which no Chris- eleven."
-The collier immediately said, 'Sir, my boy is | Symons, Esq.
-Evidence, No. 38: App.
-I., p.
-233, 1.
-66."
-After this the following will excite no surprise, sympathy and active exertion.
-"The stunted stature of the collier children arises, in the thin coal districts, from the height of the passages they have to traverse, being frequently net above thirty inches in height; and along these, children of both now living has taken a child of his own, who was loaded with coals, weighing from two to three cwt. and even imagined perhaps for centuries.
-A contemporunning usually on rough and uneven rails, but somedid not the evidence of their existence rest upon the child was exhausted, it was carried home, stripped, times drawn as sledges.
+When the corve is loaded, one of us is harnessed with a belt round the Thornley, Esq., one of her Majesty's Justices of not know anything about Ged."
+Waist, and a chain comes from the front of the belt, and passes betwixt our legs, and is hooked on to the corve, and we go along on our hands and feet, on allcharter masters, there are very few children working fours.
+I do so myself, and a little boy pushes behind. in this mine; I think we have none under ten or We wear trousers always as when you saw us.'-(J. C.

+After this the following will excite no surprise, though we hope it will be productive of genuine sympathy and active exertion.

+"The stunted stature of the collier children arises, in the thin coal districts, from the height of the passages they have to traverse, being frequently not above thirty "I have been practically acquainted with collieries inches in height; and along these, children of both nearly all my life.
+I know it as a fact that a collier sexes either push or draw little waggons or corves, only three years old, into a pit to hurry, and when running usually on rough and uneven rails, but somethe child was exhausted, it was carried home, stripped, times drawn as sledges.
 In the very thin pits they are and put to bed.
 This is a rare case, but I can prove harnessed to the corves by means of a strap round the it, if required, by undeniable evidence to have been a waist, and a chain passing through the legs; thus they go along on all fours, like animals; and this work is done by girls in trowsers, as well as boys, in the thin coal districts alike of Yorkshire, Lancachire, and the east of Scotland."

-We suppose the reply to all we can say as to the inhumanity of this abominable system, will be, that the work cannot be done without it, and hence thas it is necessary.
-Let us see.
+We suppose the reply to all we can say as to the the work cannot be done without it, and hence thas their own persons.

-"There are three hurriers in the pit; two are their own persons.
 James Pearce, twelve years old drowsiness and fatigue."